-- (1) The information provided in this table is supported by the Marban PFS. - (2) Cash costs consist of mining costs, processing costs, mine-level general & administrative expenses and refining charges and royalties. - (3) AISC includes cash costs plus sustaining capital, closure cost and salvage value. - Robust Project Economics: Post-tax net present value ("NPV") (using a 5% discount rate) of \$463 million and post-tax unlevered internal rate of return ("IRR") of 23.2% using a long-term gold price of US\$1,700 per ounce and an exchange rate of \$1.00 = US\$0.77. - Increased production profile: Annual average production increased from 115,000 ounces of gold in the Marban PEA (as defined herein) to 161,000 oz Au in the Marban PFS, supported by a 50% increase in mill throughput, a 15% increase in peak mine rate, lower cut-off grade of 0.30 g/t Au compared to 0.35 g/t Au in the Marban PEA, a lower strip ratio of 5.1 and increased mill gold recovery. - References the Marban PEA are to the technical report entitled "NI 43-101 Technical Report & Preliminary Economic Assessment of the Marban Project, Québec, Canada" dated October 23, 2020 (with an effective date of September 3, 2020) prepared for O3 Mining by Ausenco Engineering Canada Inc., Golder Associates Ltd., Moose Mountain Technical Services, WSP Canada Inc. and Kenneth Williamson (the "Marban PEA").
-The Marban PEA has been superseded and is no longer a current technical report on the Marban Engineering Project for purposes of NI 43-101. - Low capital intensity: Initial capital (CAPEX) of \$435 million including mine preproduction, processing, and infrastructure (roads, power distribution, tailings facility, ancillary buildings, and water management).
-Capital intensity ratio (NPV/CAPEX) of 1.1x per dollar invested. - Competitive cost profile and rapid payback: All-in-Sustaining Cost (AISC) of US\$882 per ounce, a post-tax payback of 3.5 years, with \$1,971 million EBITDA and \$760 million post-tax free cash flow over the life of mine ("LOM"). - Optimization and exploration upside towards Marban Alliance FS in late 2024 or early 2025: Well-funded to perform trade-off studies assessing new technologies including autonomous haulage and trolley assist mine fleet that may impact project economics and reduce environmental footprint.
+- Robust Project Economics: Post-tax net present value ("NPV") (using a 5% discount rate) of \$463 million and post-tax unlevered internal rate of return ("IRR") of 23.2% using a long-term gold price of US\$1,700 per ounce and an exchange rate of \$1.00 = US\$0.77. - Increased production profile: Annual average production increased from 115,000 ounces of gold in the Marban PEA (as defined herein) to 161,000 oz Au in the Marban PFS, supported by a 50% increase in mill throughput, a 15% increase in peak mine rate, lower cut-off grade of 0.30 g/t Au compared to 0.35 g/t Au in the Marban PEA, a lower strip ratio of 5.1 and increased mill gold recovery. - References to the Marban PEA are to the technical report entitled "NI 43-101 Technical Report & Preliminary Economic Assessment of the Marban Project, Québec, Canada" dated October 23, 2020 (with an effective date of September 3, 2020) prepared for O3 Mining by Ausenco Engineering Canada Inc., Golder Associates Ltd., Moose Mountain Technical Services, WSP Canada Inc. and Kenneth Williamson (the "Marban PEA").
+The Marban PEA has been superseded and is no longer a current technical report on the Marban Alliance Project for purposes of NI 43-101. - Low capital intensity: Initial capital (CAPEX) of \$435 million including mine preproduction, processing, and infrastructure (roads, power distribution, tailings facility, ancillary buildings, and water management).
+Capital intensity ratio (NPV/CAPEX) of 1.1x per dollar invested. - Competitive cost profile and rapid payback: All-in-Sustaining Cost ("AISC") of US\$882 per ounce, a post-tax payback of 3.5 years, with \$1,971 million EBITDA and \$760 million post-tax free cash flow over the life of mine ("LOM"). - Optimization and exploration upside towards Marban Alliance FS in late 2024 or early 2025: Well-funded to perform trade-off studies assessing new technologies including autonomous haulage and trolley assist mine fleet that may impact project economics and reduce environmental footprint.
 Additionally, O3 Mining will continue with a brownfield exploration program on Marban Alliance including the expansion of all lateral extensions of the near-surface mineralization, unlock the potential in the Hygrade Fold area (North-West of Kierens pit) as well as the downdip extension of the Marban deposit.